 ‘Politicians need to start listening to us.
 We would get engaged in mainstream politics if we felt that our opinions were respected.’
 William, 24, from Sheffield.

-General elections are held approximately every 5 years.
+General Elections are held approximately every five years.
 Will more young people decide to vote in the next election?
-We’ll have to wait until 2015 to find out.
+We'll have to wait until 2020 to find out.